fbpx

 Chimney Tops Overlook

 You will find some of the most majestic mountain views at the Chimney Tops Overlook.
 The peaks of Chimney Tops are some of the highest in the park, sitting nearly 2,000 feet above the West Prong Little Pigeon River.
-Here you can see Rock Mountain and tons of azalea in bloom.
+Although the Chimney Tops Trail itself is challenging, once you reach the overlook, you’ll be rewarded with breathtaking views of the surrounding peaks and valleys and tons of azalea in bloom.

 Location: between mile markers 4 and 5 on U.S. 441/Newfound Gap Road